 Geismar Fire captain passes away after fight with leukemia

-GEISMAR - The captain of the Geismar Volunteer Fire Department, Arrington Beasley, passed away Monday after a fight with leukemia.
+GEISMAR - Geismar Volunteer Fire Department Captain Arrington Beasley passed away Monday after a fight with leukemia.

 Beasley was fighting the cancer and all the symptoms that came with it.

-"He will be sorely missed by his family, friends, fire department, and community," read a post from Ascension Parish Fire District #1.
+"He will be sorely missed by his family, friends, fire department, and community," read a post from Ascension Parish Fire District No. 1.

 The Geismar Volunteer Fire Department had been planning to host a benefit plate lunch on June 22 as well as a raffle in August for Beasley's medical expenses, and while there were some concerns, the department adapted quickly.